cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 }
 ```

-### Support the parity of the path length / Checking bipartiteness online.
+### Support the parity of the path length / Checking bipartiteness online

 In the same way as computing the path length to the leader, it is possible to maintain the parity of the length of the path before him.
 Why is this application in a separate paragraph?